Visiting Genoa, Italy in 24 hours

 Next in line traveling around Italy is Milan which is a very short train ride from Genoa.
 This bustling metropolitan city is a major hub to all destinations around Italy.
 I have a short transit stop in Milan so I can do a quick visit to the city.
 I’ve checked out some free things to do in Milan in a short visit, so stay tuned for this upcoming post.

-Thanks for visiting and checking out Visiting Genoa, Italy in 24 hours.
+Thanks for visiting and checking out Visiting Genoa.
 If you enjoyed the post, please share it with any of the social media buttons located around the post, thank you.

 If you like what you see, come and check out my other social media channels for more updates, including Instagram, Pinterest and Twitter.